29008922/alx-system_engineering-devops/0x06-regular_expressions/README.md

-s projects containg files containg concepts of regular expresion for character and pattern matching
+This project containg files of the regular expresion for character and pattern matching